Hypericum perforatum: Description

 Hypericum perforatum is an herbaceous perennial plant with hairless (glabrous) stems and leaves.
 The root of each plant is slender and woody with many small, fibrous small side roots and also extensive, creeping rhizomes.
 The central root grows to a depth of 0.6–1.5 m into the soil depending on conditions.
 The crown of the root is woody.

 Its stems are erect and branched in the upper section, and usually range from 0.3 metres to 1 metre in height.
 The stems are woody near their base and look like they have segmented joints from the scars left behind after the leaves fall off.
 The stems of H. perforatum are rusty-yellow to rosy in color with two distinct edges and usually have bark that sheds near the base.
 The stems persist through the winter and sprout new growth with flower buds in the following year; first year growth does not produce flowers.

 It has leaves that attach on opposite sides of the stems without a stalk (sessile).
 The leaves vary in shape from being very narrow and almost grass-like (linear), to a rounded oval slightly wider at the base with a rounded tip or not much of a tip (elliptic), or even narrow with the widest portion towards the end of the leaf like a reversed lance point, but still long and narrow (oblanceolate).
-The principle leaves range in length from 0.8 to 3.5 centimetres and 0.31–1.6 centimetres in width.
+The principal leaves range in length from 0.8 to 3.5 centimetres and 0.31–1.6 centimetres in width.
 Leaves borne on the branches subtend the shortened branchlets.
 The leaves are yellow-green in color, with scattered translucent dots of glandular tissue.
 The dots are clearly visible when held up to the light, giving the leaves a perforated appearance.
 The edges (margins) of the leaves usually have scattered black dots, often called dark glands, though sometimes they will appear away from the edges.
 The odor of the plant is faint, but aromatic, resembling that of resins like balsam.
 The taste of the plant is bitter and acrid.